kbijakowski/docker_sfc_blueprint/README.md

     ```
     For each *endpoint* bridge you should observe flows responsible for traffic forwarding between patch interfaces.

-    You can also reexecute this step during step 6. execution to observer packet counters.
+    You can also execute these commands again with step 6. to observe packet counters.

 6. Open new terminal.
    Attach to the *host* container terminal: